GENeSYS-MOD/GENeSYS_MOD.readthedocs/docs/source/mathematical_formulation/parameters.rst

 -----------------------------
 **Minimum total (residual and new) capacity summed over a technology subset and region subset, each year.
 Sets: [TechnologySubset, RegionSubset, Year] Unit: [GW]**

 Mirror of :ref:`grouptotalannualmaxcapacity`.
 The sum of ``TotalCapacityAnnual`` over the resolved (TechnologySubset, RegionSubset) members must be at least the supplied value in the given year.
 A value of 0 (or a missing row) is inert.
-Useful for expressing a national or super-regional capacity target (e.g. *at least 116 GW of nuclear across the USA in 2035*) that the optimiser can satisfy with any per-region allocation it likes.
+Useful for expressing a national or super-regional capacity target (e.g. *at least 30 GW of electrolyzers across Europe in 2035*) that the optimiser can satisfy with any per-region allocation it likes.

 TradeCapacity
 --------------